 Today, I am here to deliver a speech on terrorism.
 Part of India's battle with terrorism and violent extremism can be traced back to the 1947 religion-based division of the subcontinent, which split it into two countries: India and Pakistan.
-The worst racial riots in recent history occurred on the subcontinent, which was characterised by widespread violence and acts of terrorism.
+The worst racial riots in recent history occurred on the subcontinent, which was characterized by widespread violence and acts of terrorism.

 Following the partition, after a brief time of neutrality, Hari Singh, the then Maharaja of Jammu and Kashmir (J&K), formally acceded to India; however, Pakistan, which claims the Muslim majority region, has not acknowledged this act of accession.
-This territorial dispute is at the centre of the two countries' long-running conflict, with each country vehemently opposing the claims of the other.
+This territorial dispute is at the center of the two countries' long-running conflict, with each country vehemently opposing the claims of the other.

-Pakistan is also seen as perpetuating the ongoing cross-border violence and supporting terrorist activity in order to destabilise the state of J&K and other parts of the country, according to India.
+Pakistan is also seen as perpetuating the ongoing cross-border violence and supporting terrorist activity in order to destabilize the state of J&K and other parts of the country, according to India.
 Terrorism and violent extremism are also manifestations of politico-religious violence, ethnic-subregional nationalism, socio-economic conditions, and identity politics, as demonstrated by the number of ongoing insurgencies in India.